Mennen tullen: Raoul "Rauski" Häkkinen

 Mats's partner, the cool-guy who loves to read the men's magazine Urkki and has a flair for cheap colognes.
 During their last case Rauski shot Mats in the leg which effectively ended their partnership.
 He also had an ongoing relationship with their French-speaking secretary Emmanuelle, who mysteriously lost her hearing.
-Mennen Tullen starts with Rauski being found dead at a subway station, the first in a series of subway related murders of cop-show stars.
+Mennen tullen starts with Rauski being found dead at a subway station, the first in a series of subway related murders of cop-show stars.
 It is revealed that after their last case together Rauski attempted to keep the show afloat without Mats.
 The show gained the subtitle "Rauskin Enkelit" (Rauski's Angels) a parody of Charlie's Angels, introducing two unnamed female protagonists.
 Unfortunately each episode consisted only of Rauski's drunken ramblings and thus it can be assumed that his show was quickly cancelled.

 Berner

 One of the stars of Die Kühe (= the cows) a parody of German cop shows from the 80s.
-Berner is the younger of the two officers and one of the protagonists of Mennen Tullen.
+Berner is the younger of the two officers and one of the protagonists of Mennen tullen.
 Berner decides to help Mats solve the murder mystery when his partner Dieter is kidnapped during his retirement party.
-It is revealed during Mennen Tullen that Berner and Dieter were dancers in the 70s (during Mats' and Rauski's last case) at an underground disco, which may explain the origins of Dieter's bad cough.
+It is revealed during Mennen tullen that Berner and Dieter were dancers in the 70s (during Mats' and Rauski's last case) at an underground disco, which may explain the origins of Dieter's bad cough.
 Berner also appears to have some slight homosexual preferences.
 He also has a tendency to utter nonsensical one-liners (at the beginning of a chase scene he says Eine Kleine Nachtmusik), like Dieter he constantly speaks German yet others are able to understand him without difficulty and even talk back with their own mother tongue (Finnish or English).

 Dieter

-Berner's superior and partner on Die Kühe, an elderly looking officer with a progressively worsening caugh and an antipathy towards Turkish immigrants (which Berner shares to a degree).
+Berner's superior and partner on Die Kühe, an elderly looking officer with a progressively worsening cough and an antipathy towards Turkish immigrants (which Berner shares to a degree).
 Dieter is kidnapped during his retirement party which prompts Berner to help Mats solve Rauski's murder-mystery.
-It is also revealed that Dieter and Berner were dancers prior to becoming TV-cops, while scantily glad at an underground disco, which may explain the origins of Dieter's caugh.
+It is also revealed that Dieter and Berner were dancers prior to becoming TV-cops, while scantily clad at an underground disco, which may explain the origins of Dieter's cough.